spiral/docs/framework/container.md

 $container->bind(MyClass::class, NewClass::class);
 ```

-Based on such binding every requested `MyClass` or `MyInterface` going to be resovled using `NewConfigurator` instance.
+Based on such binding every requested `MyClass` or `MyInterface` going to be resovled using `NewClass` instance.
 You wish to create short/virtual bindings described above, use following code:

 ```php
 $container->bind('myClass', NewClass::class);